davidgfnet/psp-vfpu-docs/docs/introduction.md

  - Swizzle (rearranging elments in a row/col)
  - Override element with constant value.

-For the output register the following operations are available:
+Operations available to the output register post-processing are:

  - Value clamping (to ranges 0..1 or -1..1)
  - Write masking (disable register write)